 Solidarity fund for political prosecuted foreign students and PhD candidates who resides in Germany.
 Applicants don`t have to hold a regular recidence permit.
 Informal application at any time.

-Philipp-Schwartz-Initiative (Alexander von Humboldt Foundation)
+Philipp Schwartz-Initiative (Alexander von Humboldt Foundation)

 With the Philipp Schwartz Initiative, universities and research institutes in Germany are given the opportunity to host at-risk researchers with a full scholarship for 24 months.
 Two such researchers have already been accepted at the University of Bremen.
 The second round of applications was completed in October 2016.
 The third call closed.
-Propably there will be a forth call in Spring 2018.
+Propably there will be a fourth call in Spring 2018.